stevemorrisbi/Website_Visits/README.md

-# Analysing Online Store Customer data
+# Analysing Online Store Purchase data

 Taking a shop's website data for visits, cart, checkout and purchases to analyse how successful the websites sales funnel is during each stage of purchasing process.